- What if I get an error and no audit when I login?

 Courses designated as quantitative (QUAN) in the University Calendar from 2010-11 onwards have the QUAN attribute and thus are automatically able to fulfill quantitative curricular requirements.
 For courses taken prior to September of 2011, quantitative designation must be approved by the Faculty of Arts in order to fulfill quantitative curricular requirements.
 See an Arts Degree Advisor.

-Calendar Year refers to the date you commenced your program and thus the year of the University Calendar with the curricular requirements that you must fulfill in order to graduate.
+University Calendar Year the year of the University Calendar with the curricular requirements that you must fulfill in order to graduate.
+It is usually designated by the date you commenced your program, but may have been changed by a subsequent declaration or readmission.

 When a single course is offered under multiple subject codes it is described as cross-listed.
 Alternate cross-listings will automatically fulfill specific requirements, they will not fulfill general requirements.
 For example, if MATH 101 is cross-listed with PHYS 101, then PHYS 101 will fulfill a specific requirement for 1 course in MATH 101, but it will not fulfill general requirements such as 1 Course in MATH 100:599, or 1 Course in MATH 1@, or 35 Credits in MATH @.